-- 16.1 The Act entitles specified Employees to request flexible working arrangements in specified circumstances. - 16.2 The specified Employees are: - (a) full time or part Employees with at least 12 months continuous service; and - (b) long term casual Employees with a reasonable expectation of continuing employment by the Employer on a regular and systematic basis. - 16.3 The specified circumstances are if the Employee: - (a) is the parent, or has responsibility for the care, of a child who is of school age or younger; - (b) is a carer within the meaning of the Carer Recognition Act 2010 caring for someone who has a disability, a medical condition (including a terminal or chronic illness), a mental illness or is frail or aged; - (c) has a disability; - (d) is 55 or older; - (e) is experiencing violence from a member of the Employee's family; or - (f) provides care or support to a member of the Employee's immediate family, who requires care or support because the member is experiencing violence or abuse from the member's family. - 16.4 To ensure that Employees are aware of this entitlement, the Employer will post the information statement at Appendix Four on the relevant notice board or intranet (where available) and provide a copy to new Employees. - 16.5 Where a request for flexible work arrangements is made, an Employee or Employer is entitled to meet with the other party to discuss: - (a) the request; - (b) an alternative to the request; or - (c) reasons for a refusal on reasonable business grounds. - 16.6 The dispute resolution procedure in the Agreement will apply to any dispute / grievance arising in relation to a request for flexible working arrangements. - 16.7 Other entitlements relevant to family violence can be found at clause 46 (Family Violence Leave). - 16.8 The relevant flexibility term including for an individual flexibility arrangement is the model flexibility term at clause 16.
+- 16.1 The Act entitles specified Employees to request flexible working arrangements in specified circumstances. - 16.2 The specified Employees are: - (a) full time or part Employees with at least 12 months continuous service; and - (b) long term casual Employees with a reasonable expectation of continuing employment by the Employer on a regular and systematic basis. - 16.3 The specified circumstances are if the Employee: - (a) is the parent, or has responsibility for the care, of a child who is of school age or younger; - is a carer within the meaning of the Carer Recognition Act 2010 caring for someone who has a disability, a medical condition (including a terminal or chronic illness), a mental illness or is frail or aged; - (c) has a disability; - (d) is 55 or older; - (e) is experiencing violence from a member of the Employee's family; or - (f) provides care or support to a member of the Employee's immediate family, who requires care or support because the member is experiencing violence or abuse from the member's family. - 16.4 To ensure that Employees are aware of this entitlement, the Employer will post the information statement at Appendix Four on the relevant notice board or intranet (where available) and provide a copy to new Employees. - Where a request for flexible work arrangements is made, an Employee or Employer is entitled to meet with the other party to discuss: - (a) the request; - (b) an alternative to the request; or

+- (c) reasons for a refusal on reasonable business grounds. - 16.6 The dispute resolution procedure in the Agreement will apply to any dispute / grievance arising in relation to a request for flexible working arrangements. - 16.7 Other entitlements relevant to family violence can be found at clause 46 (Family Violence Leave).